opencodeiiita/GoGit-2.0/CONTRIBUTORS/IIITA/Second Year/sushant_kumar/info.md

 step2)Use the push --force-with-lease command to force push over the old commit.

 step3)this is the command actually "$ git push --force-with-lease origin EXAMPLE-BRANCH"

+# Different Delete task

+first i have written information regarding how i will delete my first commit and for that i used my command for deleting recently commit that is my first commit

+command is "git reset --hard HEAD^"

+and then simply i make new commit and in that commit i explain the same thing